 [Place Table 1 here]

 “Crosstalk reference images” have the highest correction accuracy and are relatively simple to accomplish3,4 (Table 1).
 The drawback is their limitation in microscopy applications due to their incapability of measuring chromatic shifts in excitation paths.
 Also, to obtain such images, the microscope should be equipped with multiband dichroic mirrors, and emission filters that are independently controlled from the excitation filters or light sources.
-Suitable microscopy includes conventional wide-field microscopy, single molecule localization microscopy (SMLM) such as photo-activated localization microscopy/stochastic optical reconstruction microscopy (PALM/STORM)5,6 and expansion microscopy7 observed with the wide-field mode.
+Suitable microscopy includes conventional wide-field microscopy, single molecule localization microscopy (SMLM) such as photo-activated localization microscopy/stochastic optical reconstruction microscopy (PALM/STORM)5,6 and expansion microscopy7 observed with wide-field microscopy.
 A crosstalk reference image is acquired from the target sample itself.
 It is an image of crosstalk (bleed-through) fluorescence of a dye obtained in all required channels.
 Fluorescence emission always expands towards the longer wavelengths, therefore dyes with the shortest emission wavelength are excited to obtain crosstalk fluorescence in channels of longer wavelengths.
 For example, when the sample is stained with blue, green, and red, only the blue dye is excited, and the emission light is obtained in the blue, green, and red channels.
 In this protocol, DNA stained with 4′,6-diamidino-2-phenylindole (DAPI) was used to obtain crosstalk fluorescence.

 “Bright-field reference images” are an easier and less phototoxic alternative to “crosstalk reference images” but are the least accurate3 (Table 1).
 These are bright field images of the target sample, acquired in all the color channels used in the target image.